jmgloria07/toktive/README.md

 2. Setup config files under src/main/resource folder.
 Remove the SAMPLE prepend on the file name and put your respective dev token values.
     - Setup your own Twitter dev tokens via https://developer.twitter.com/ if you don't have one yet.
     - Setup your own Facebook access token via https://developers.facebook.com/
-3. Run an mvn install and update the project
+3. Run an mvn install and update the project.
+4. You may run the application through the main class `io.github.jmgloria07.toktive.ToktiveApplication` to do functional tests.

-While this is created using Eclipse, it's not necessary to stick with it.
-While not required, it helps to start having the project build with Maven and allow Git to be used.
-Please look up for the equivalent steps for your preferred IDE.
+While this is created using Eclipse, it's not required build this project.

+You may even use notepad and manually create the jar if you wish.
+Please look up for the equivalent steps for your preferred method/IDE.

 ## Usage
 Use `io.github.jmgloria07.toktive.Toktive` and create a singleton instance.
 Then call the `share` method with the supplied parameters `message` and `networks`.
 See sample usage at `io.github.jmgloria07.toktive.ToktiveApplication`